flams/observable-store/README.md

 store.set(3, "new value");
 ```

+## Watch changes on generic events such as added/updated/deleted

 You can also watch generic events on the whole array/object to know when a new item or property is added, updated or deleted.
 The following examples are for an object-based store but work the same way with arrays.

 ```js